January 28, 2021

 reported that the criminal use of “high

-capacity” magazines in Baltimore had risen since
+capacity” magazines in Baltimore had risen

-Trace, a gun control journalism outlet, shows
+The Trace, a gun control journalism outlet,

-in 2013 and continued to climb in 2014, 2015,
+jumped in 2013 and continued to climb in 2014,

-and 2016.
+2015, and 2016.

 The lessons are clear: gun control weakens the